a pink silk pillowcase

 Though silk can help to retain natural and added moisture in hair and skin, it’s actually good for controlling greasy hair.
 As less moisture is lost, the glands aren’t stimulated into over-production, which is actually a common cause of greasy hair (and skin).

-You can machine wash silk pillowcases.
+They can machine washed.
 Make sure you use a gentle cycle and detergent, and water that’s no hotter than 30 degrees celsius.
 Air-drying your silk pillowcase flat and away from sunlight is ideal.

 If in any doubt, check with the manufacturer or retailer.
 Silk that isn’t of the best quality may need to be hand washed.
 Use a special silk detergent in this case, and never scrub or wring out the silk.
 Make sure you rinse thoroughly too.